PCI DSS Audit: A Complete Guide + Downloadable Checklist

 • And are there multiple firewalls available?

 Answering these questions gives perspective on how prepared your network is and if adjustments are needed.
 For example, if you find that only one firewall exists at the edge, then a second should be added or existing hardware upgraded.
-Knowing your network architecture lets you ensure everything is in order and well-defended against threats.
+Knowing your network architecture lets you ensure everything is in order and well-defended against potential vulnerabilities.

 Risk Assessment